-Irish in the NFL: Tight End U on display in week 11
+Irish in the NFL: Tight End U on display in Week 11

 • Mike McGlinchey (2013-17), OT, San Francisco 49ers: Suffered a season-ending torn quad injury during the 49ers’ 31-17 home loss to Arizona in Week 9 … Had started at right tackle in each of the first eight games for 5-5 San Francisco.

-• Quenton Nelson (2014-17), OG, Indianapolis Colts: Started at left guard in Indianapolis’ 41-15 road win at Buffalo, but left the game after re-aggravating a prior ankle injury that forced him to miss three games earlier in the season.
-He is considered "day to day."
-The 6-5 Colts rushed for 264 yards against the Bills.
+• Quenton Nelson (2014-17), OG, Indianapolis Colts: Started at left guard in Indianapolis’ 41-15 win at Buffalo and helped his team rush for 264 yards, but left the game after re-aggravating a prior ankle injury that forced him to miss three games earlier in the season … He is considered “day to day” … Has started each of the eight games he has appeared in for the 6-5 Colts.

-• Adetokunbo Ogundeji (2016-20), DE, Atlanta Falcons: Made three tackles (one solo), including one TFL, the the Falcons' 25-0 home loss to the Patriots. … Has appeared in all ten games, with five starts, for 4-6 Atlanta and compiled 15 tackles with 1.0 sack.
+• Adetokunbo Ogundeji (2016-20), DE, Atlanta Falcons: Made three tackles (one solo), including one for loss, in the the Falcons’ 25-0 home loss to New England … Has appeared in all 10 games, with five starts, for 4-6 Atlanta and compiled 15 tackles with 1.0 sack.

-• Jeremiah Owusu-Koramoah (2017-20), LB, Cleveland Browns: Made four solo tackles, including one tackle for loss, in a 13-10 home loss to Detroit. … Started five of the eight games he has played in for the 6-5 Browns, and has recorded 34 tackles, four passes defended and one forced fumble.
+• Jeremiah Owusu-Koramoah (2017-20), LB, Cleveland Browns: Made four solo tackles, including one for loss, in Cleveland’s 13-10 home win over Detroit … Started five of the eight games he has played in for the 6-5 Browns, and has recorded 34 tackles, four passes defended and one forced fumble.

-• Isaac Rochell (2013-16), DL, Indianapolis Colts: Played 10 snaps but did not record a snap in the Colts' 41-15 road win over Buffalo … Has seven tackles in six game appearances for the 6-5 Colts.
+• Isaac Rochell (2013-16), DL, Indianapolis Colts: Played 10 snaps but did not record a snap in the Colts’ 41-15 win at Buffalo … Has seven tackles in six game appearances for the 6-5 Colts.

-• Kyle Rudolph (2008-10), TE, New York Giants: Had one catch for 28 yards in a 30-10 road loss to Tampa Bay on Monday Night Football … Has played in all ten contests and made seven starts for 3-7 New York, and compiled 17 catches for 147 yards and one score.
+• Kyle Rudolph (2008-10), TE, New York Giants: Had one catch for 28 yards in the Giants’ 30-10 loss at Tampa Bay on Monday Night Football … Has played in all 10 contests and made seven starts for 3-7 New York, and compiled 17 catches for 147 yards and one score.

-• KeiVarae Russell (2012-2015), DB, New Orleans Saints: Was signed the the Saints' 53-man roster on Saturday, and was active for the first time this season.
-Was cut prior to the season on August 31st.
-Did not record a stat as a backup defensive back for the 4-7 Saints, who lost at Philadelphia 40-29.
+• KeiVarae Russell (2012-15), DB, New Orleans Saints: Did not record a stat as a backup defensive back in the Saints’ 40-29 loss at Philadelphia … Was signed to the the Saints’ 53-man roster Nov.
+20, and was active for the first time this season.

-• Ben Skowronek (2020), WR, Los Angeles Rams: The Rams had a week 11 bye… Has four catches for 38 yards, plus four kick returns for 70 yards (17.5 per attempt) and six tackles (five solo) on special teams for 7-3 Los Angeles.
+• Ben Skowronek (2020), WR, Los Angeles Rams: The Rams had a bye … Has four catches for 38 yards, plus four kick returns for 70 yards (17.5 per attempt) and six tackles (five solo) on special teams for 7-3 Los Angeles.

-• Jaylon Smith (2013-15), LB, Free Agent: Has not hooked on with another team since being waived by 8-2 Green Bay Nov.
+• Jaylon Smith (2013-15), LB, Free Agent: Has not hooked on with another team since being waived by 8-3 Green Bay Nov.
 1 … Signed with the Packers Oct.
-7, one day after being waived by Dallas … Played in two games and made one tackle for Green Bay, plus started two games and recorded 17 tackles (12 solo) for the Cowboys, prior to being waived.
+7, one day after being waived by Dallas … Played in two games and made one tackle for Green Bay, plus started two games and recorded 17 tackles (12 solo) for the Cowboys prior to being waived.

-• Jerry Tillery (2015-18), DT, Los Angeles Chargers: Placed on the injured reserve/COVID list on Nov 16 and did not play week 11 in a 41-37 home win over Pittsburgh … Has started eight of ten games for the 6-4 Chargers and compiled 29 tackles with 2.5 sacks.
+• Jerry Tillery (2015-18), DT, Los Angeles Chargers: Placed on the injured reserve/COVID list Nov.
+16 and did not play in Los Angeles’ 41-37 home win over Pittsburgh … Has started eight of 10 games for the 6-4 Chargers and compiled 29 tackles with 2.5 sacks.

-• Drue Tranquill (2014-18), LB, Los Angeles Chargers: Recorded one tackle in the Chargers' 41-37 home win over Pittsburgh … Has appeared in eight games, starting two, for the 6-4 Chargers and notched 42 tackles (24 solo) with a half sack.
+• Drue Tranquill (2014-18), LB, Los Angeles Chargers: Recorded one tackle in the Chargers’ 41-37 home win over Pittsburgh … Has appeared in eight games with two starts for 6-4 Los Angeles and notched 42 tackles (24 solo) with a half sack.

-• Tommy Tremble (2018-20), TE, Carolina Panthers: Made two receptions for 25 yards in a 27-20 home loss to Washington.
-Has appeared in all 11 games and made nine starts for the 5-6 Panthers, and compiled 12 catches for 116 yards and one touchdown … Also has two rushing attempts for seven yards and one score.
+• Tommy Tremble (2018-20), TE, Carolina Panthers: Made two receptions for 25 yards in a 27-21 home loss to Washington … Has appeared in all 11 games and made nine starts for the 5-6 Panthers, and compiled 12 catches for 116 yards and one touchdown … Also has two rushing attempts for seven yards and one score.

-• Brock Wright (2017-20), TE, Detroit Lions: Made one catch for 12 yards in a 13-10 road loss at Cleveland … Spent the first nine weeks of the season on the practice squad before being elevated to 0-9-1 Detroit’s active roster Nov.
-8. Has two catches for 14 yards this season.
+• Brock Wright (2017-20), TE, Detroit Lions: Had one reception for 12 yards in the Lions’ 13-10 loss at Cleveland … Has two catches for 14 yards in two games since being elevated from the practice squad to 0-9-1 Detroit’s active roster Nov.
+8.

 ----